 This pregnancy started with a shock.
-I had just come off birth control and was planning on doing the Shettle’s method.
-I was charting my temps and CM.
+I had just come off birth control and was planning on doing the Shettle’s method a method of choosing the sex of your baby based on ovulation date.
+I was charting my temps and cervical mucas.
 Some how some way even though we were avoiding we got pregnant from having sex 6 days before ovulation.
 6 days before my temp jump.
 I wasn’t even thinking that I was pregnant.
-I just POAS because sometimes it relaxes my body and I start my period.
+I just take a pregnancy test because sometimes it relaxes my body and I start my period.
 I was only maybe a day late.
 I was incredibly shocked to see the test line darken before the control line.
 I just felt a heat rush over me.

 I had morning sickness for about 4 weeks after I found out that I was pregnant at 5 weeks.
 After that the morning sickness went away completely.
 My boobs didn’t hurt or any of the usual symptoms I have during pregnancy.
-I just chalked it up to being a baby of the opposite sex.
+I just hopefully chalked it up to being a baby of the opposite sex.
+I really wanted a girl to complete my family.

 I felt like I wasn’t growing properly.
-With Baylee I started to show almost immediately.
+With B I started to show almost immediately.
 Again I guessed that girls were just smaller.
 I became obsessed with checking my fundal height.
 I would lay on my stomach trying to feel it.
-With Samuel I couldn’t lay on my stomach for the uncomfortable bubble feeling.
+With S, I couldn’t lay on my stomach for the uncomfortable bubble feeling.
 I would also check it on my back.
-I checked the height daily.
+I checked the height daily and it didn’t change.

 At a group prenatal I voiced my concerns a little and my midwife looked for the heartbeat.
-She said it was probably just too early to hear it.
+She said it was probably just too early to hear it even though I was supposedly 10 week.
 My uterus is tilted so I thought it was due to that.

-At my prenatal appointment a few days later we still couldn’t hear the heartbeat.
-She told me she could order an ultrasound, but my husband isn’t a fan so I said I would just wait till my next appointment.
+At my prenatal appointment a few days later I still couldn’t hear the heartbeat.
+She told me she could order an ultrasound, but my then husband wasn’t a fan so I said I would just wait till my next appointment.
 I ordered a doppler online.
-It still has not arrived.
 Cheaper than an ultrasound I told myself.
+Then began checking for the heart beat religously.

 After the appointment I went for my bloodwork.
-I got the NIPT only wanting to know the gender.
-I had never gotten these types of tests before.
+I got the Non invasive prenatal test only wanting to know the gender, never had it occured to me that I could have a baby with a chromasomal issues.

-About a week after the blood work was taken she called me with the results.
+About a week after the blood work was taken the midwife called me with the results.
 She told me the good news first.
 Baby was a girl.
 I was so happy for about ten seconds.
 Then the bad news.
-There were markers for a genetic for Turners a genetic anomaly that causes the baby to be miscarried in 99% of the cases.
+There were markers for a genetic condition called Turners syndrome, a genetic anomaly that causes the baby to be miscarried in 99% of the cases.
 She said there was still a chance for a homebirth if I went for further genetic tests and baby did not actually have Turners and if she did if her heart was normal then it would be ok.
 She sent my info over to the specialist and I waited for his call.
-It came too late.
+It would come too late…

 I cried and cried when I heard this news.
 Not only was my dreams of a third homebirth basically crushed, my dreams of a healthy daughter were too.
 I researched everything.
 The condition, the test, everything.
-I found out that the Turners test only has about a 14% PPV.
-That means that of the people they told had Turners babies only 14% were confirmed to have it after birth.
+I found out that with a diagnosis of Turners, only 14% were confirmed to have it after birth.
 So I felt hopeful.

 The next day the spotting increased it went from pink and brown to pink and red.
 I grew more concerned.
 Then I had a gush of blood and water that wet my panties.
-I went to wake up my husband and said I need you to call in to work I’m bleeding and I want to go to the hospital to be checked out.
-So he did.
 I messaged my midwife.
-She said I should go if I felt like that was the right thing.
+She said I should go to the hospital if I felt like that was the right thing.
 So I called my mom and let her know.
 I called my grandmother and said I’m bleeding can you take me to the hospital.
 She left work right away.
 I posted a brief live story on instagram.
 It was hard to keep from crying.

 The Dr came in and asked me if it was possible that my dates were off.
 My dates are never off.
 She said that the baby was measuring about 8-9 weeks and there was no heartbeat.
-What had happened was called a missed miscarriage and she told me to follow up with my Dr.
+What had happened was called a missed miscarriage and she told me to follow up with my doctor.
+A missed miscarriage is when the fetus dies inside of the womb but the body doesn’t get the message to empty the womb.

 I arrived home.
-I walked in and say my husband playing and watching tv with the kids.
+I walked in and say my then husband playing and watching tv with the kids.
 I said where’s your phone?
 He said what happened and I abruptly and coldly said The baby’s dead!
+His response was. well you can always just have another one.

 I ate the fries and went to bed.
 I laid a towel on the bed just in case of more bleeding overnight.

 The next day I started researching miscarriage at home.
 Since I didn’t feel like I wanted to have a D&C. I watched some youtube videos of people’s experiences with Cytotec and decided that it was what I would do.
-I asked my midwife for the meds and someone picked them up for me.
+I asked my midwife for the meds and a friend from church picked them up for me.

-People from church came over and brought us food.
-We were thankful.
+People from church group came over and brought us food.
+I were thankful.
 I did not want to cook.
-I called my mother in law to come over and be with me while I took the pills in case I bled quickly.
+Eventhough I wasn’t “allowed” to see my then husbands’ mother I called her anyway to come over and be with me while I took the pills in case I bled quickly since shes a nurse.

 She came quickly and played with the boys.
 I took the pills and started to bleed but not cramp.
 I was not bleeding more than a period so I went to bed after she left and took the next dose later on.
 I went back to sleep.
 When I woke up my midwife instructed me to take three pills.